 If a tree falls in the forest with nobody there to hear it, it still makes a sound.
-But if a mass text is sent without any subscribers to receive it, we can assure you that nobody will hear it.
+But if a mass text is sent without any contacts to receive it, we can assure you that nobody will hear it.

-Building out your subscriber list with customers who have given you permission to send them messages is the single most important aspect of mass texting.
+Building out your contact list with customers who have given you permission to send them messages is the single most important aspect of mass texting.
 And thanks to the wide variety of ways you can build your SMS text marketing lists, it doesn’t have to be difficult.

-In fact, most of the time getting customers to opt-in is a set it and forget it process.
+In fact, most of the time getting customers to opt in is a set-it-and-forget-it process.

 If you’re just getting started with text marketing, or perhaps looking to grow your list beyond importing existing contacts, you’re in the right place.

-This is your one-stop-shop for all things opt-in—from definitions and regulations to instructions on getting started.
+This is your one-stop shop for all things opt-in—from definitions and regulations to instructions on getting started.

 An opt-in mass texting service helps you capture your customers’ phone numbers and permission to text them so that you can follow up with SMS messages later on.
 Opt-in mass texting services can be used for everything from sales promotions to emergency alerts.

-If you already have a list of phone numbers, you may be wondering, “Why do I need ‘opt-in’ in at all?
+If you already have a list of phone numbers, you may be wondering, “Why do I need ‘opt-in’ at all?
 Can’t I just text my customers?”